appellation/pleb/README.md

 A really simple Discord bot available for free.
 Add me: <https://discordapp.com/oauth2/authorize?client_id=218227587166502923&scope=bot&permissions=3173376>.

 ## Usage
-`@mention` the bot in any channel or just type in `#pleb` to give a command.  **Warning:** there aren't any checks on command authorization, so don't use this bot if you're worried about trolls.
+`@mention` the bot in any channel or just type in `#pleb` to give a command.
+Users with `no-pleb` role won't be able to use commands.
+NSFW commands will be unavailable except for people with the `nsfw` role or in the `nsfw` channel.

 ### Commands: